 Except for Confidential Business Information (CBI) as described in the following paragraph, and other information as described in 14 CFR 11.35, the FAA will post all comments the FAA receives, without change, to https://www.regulations.gov, including any personal information you provide.
 The FAA will also post a report summarizing each substantive verbal contact the FAA receives about this NPRM.

 Confidential Business Information

-Confidential Business Information (CBI) is commercial or financial information that is both customarily and actually treated as private by its owner.
+CBI is commercial or financial information that is both customarily and actually treated as private by its owner.
 Under the Freedom of Information Act (FOIA) (5 U.S.C.
 552), CBI is exempt from public disclosure.
 If your comments responsive to this NPRM contain commercial or financial information that is customarily treated as private, that you actually treat as private, and that is relevant or responsive to this NPRM, it is important that you clearly designate the submitted comments as CBI.
 Please mark each page of your submission containing CBI as “PROPIN.”
-The FAA will treat such marked submissions as confidential under the FOIA, and they will not be placed in the public docket of this NPRM.
+The FAA will treat such marked submissions as confidential under the FOIA, and they will not be Start Printed Page 55620placed in the public docket of this NPRM.
 Submissions containing CBI should be sent to the person identified in the FOR FURTHER INFORMATION CONTACT section.
 Any commentary that the FAA receives which is not specifically designated as CBI will be placed in the public docket for this rulemaking.

 FAA's Determination and Requirements of This Proposed AD

 This product has been approved by the aviation authority of another country, and is approved for operation in the United States.
 Pursuant to our bilateral agreement with the State of Design Authority, the FAA has been notified of the unsafe condition described in the MCAI referenced above.
 The FAA is proposing this AD because the FAA evaluated all the relevant information and determined the unsafe condition described previously is likely to exist or develop in other products of the same type design.